Location: Lazarus Research Station

 Jacob reclaimed his professionalism.
 “Depends where the mechs are thickest.
-It’s probably best if we…" he trailed off as he put his hand to his ear.
+It’s probably best if we—” He suddenly stopped himself and put his hand to his ear.

-Standard Alliance procedure for incoming radio calls, Shepard noted.
-Most soldiers, mercenaries and some civilians get implants to be able to receive and send radio messages without any external devices.
-Since the implants are placed directly in the ear, hearing isn't an issue unless the ambient sounds were too loud.
+The gesture was one very familiar to Shepard.
+It was standard Alliance procedure for incoming radio calls.
+Most soldiers, mercenaries, and some civilians got implants to be able to receive and send radio messages without any external devices.
+Since the implants were placed directly in the ear, hearing wasn’t an issue unless the ambient sounds were too loud.
 More often than not, putting your hand to your ear meant you were on the radio.

-He used the time Jacob spent on the radio to figure out the man before him.
-The way he handled himself, the way we took down those mechs, the biotics… Definitely former Alliance Marine.
+Shepard used the time Jacob spent on the radio to figure out the man before him.
+The way he handled himself, the way he had taken down those mechs, the biotics….

 “Wilson, this is Jacob.”
 Shepard paid closer attention to the conversation after hearing Wilson’s name.
 “I’m here with Commander Shepard.
-We just took out a wave of mechs over in D wing.”
+Just took out a wave of mechs over in D wing.”

 “Roger that, Wilson.
 Stay on this frequency.”

-“I think I remember a Wilson checking on me one time when I woke up."
-Shepard commented off-hand.
+“I think I remember a Wilson checking on me one time when I woke up,” Shepard commented off-handedly.

 Jacob nodded.
 “That’s him.
 He’s the chief medical tech.
 Answers directly to Miranda.
 Come on, service tunnels are this way.”

-“This whole station is crawling with mechs.
-I’m doing the best I can!"
+“This whole station is crawling with mechs!
+I’m doing the best I can!”
+Wilson yelled back.

 The second wave was downed as quickly as the first.
 Jacob couldn’t help but be impressed with Shepard’s marksmanship.
 It was as if he calculated the best shot, the best target, and the best time all in a split second before popping once out of cover and taking the LOKIs down.